mapsforge/mapsforge/docs/Getting-Started-Map-Writer.md

 # Mapsforge Map-Writer

 The Mapsforge Map-Writer is a plug-in for the OpenStreetMap Osmosis Tool to convert OSM data files into maps that can be displayed with mapsforge.

 This documentation is intended for those who want to create map files for use with mapsforge.

+If you have any questions or problems, don't hesitate to ask our public [mapsforge-dev](https://groups.google.com/group/mapsforge-dev) mailing list for help.
+You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/mapsforge/issues).

 ## Introduction

 This document describes the mapsforge map-writer plugin.
 It allows to convert OpenStreetMap data into the .map format which is needed to display maps with mapsforge-based applications.
 The tool is implemented as a plugin to the [Osmosis](http://wiki.openstreetmap.org/wiki/Osmosis) software.
-To use the tool, you are required to have a working installation of Osmosis and the map-writer plugin copied to the plugins directory of Osmosis.
+To use the tool, you are required to have a working installation of Osmosis and the writer plugin copied to the plugins directory of Osmosis.
 You should also be familiar with the Osmosis tool.

 The mapsforge writer has not changed significantly from version 0.3 and files generated with either version can be loaded into mapsforge applications 0.4.+